Zenith Birla (India) Ltd Directors Report.

 1. In the preparation of the annual accounts, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;

-2. The selected accounting policies were applied consistently and the Directors made judgments and estimates that are reasonable and prudent so as to give true and fair view of the state of affairs of the Company for the financial year ended 31st March, 2016 and the Loss of the Company for the financial year ended 31st March, 2016.
+2. The selected accounting policies were applied consistently and the Directors made judgments and estimates that are reasonable and prudent so as to give true and fair view of the state of affairs of the Company for the financial year ended 31 st March, 2017 and the Loss of the Company for the financial year ended 31 st March, 2017.

 4. The annual accounts have been prepared on a going concern basis;